Professor Tom MacMillan

 Elizabeth Creak Chair in Rural Policy and Strategy.

-Tom is a founding Director of the Centre for Effective Innovation in Agriculture and Deputy Director of The National Innovation Centre for Rural Enterprise (NICRE).
+Tom is a founding Director of the Centre for Effective Innovation in Agriculture (CEIA) and Deputy Director of The National Innovation Centre for Rural Enterprise (NICRE).
+With CEIA colleagues he supports the Agricultural Universities Council.
 He is expert advisor to the Food, Farming & Countryside Commission and was one of the team who supported Henry Dimbleby to develop the National Food Strategy.
+He a trustee of the Nuffield Farming Scholarships Trust.

 Tom joined us from the Soil Association, where he was Director of Innovation.
 There, he founded the Innovative Farmers network, which supports practical 'field labs' by farmers and led an overhaul of organic standards.